bkerler/bkerler.github.io/_posts/2019-11-15-bring-light-to-the-darkness.md

 so we just press "o" at this offset.

 So we have successfully identified the AT!Openlock function at @0x43347EE5.
 Easy, huh ?
-Now let's see the changes that was made for the newer MDM9x30/MDM9x40/MDM9x5x modems.
+Now let's see the changes that were made for the newer MDM9x30/MDM9x40/MDM9x5x modems.

 ### Reversing QDSPv6 : the MDM9x50 modem